ajoyscorpion/ajoyscorpion/README.md

 ### Hi there 👋
-Full Stack Developer | Tech Enthusiast | Junior Data Scientist
+Full Stack Developer | Tech Enthusiast

 👋 Hello, fellow developers!
 I'm Paulson Mathew, a passionate full stack developer with a keen interest in crafting robust and user-friendly applications.
 I thrive on solving complex problems and enjoy the process of turning ideas into reality.